 In this chapter we present numerical results to illustrate the dependency of the search duration on the variation of the network transfer delay and to give insight into the scalability of the Chord-based file sharing mechanism.
-First we will show the mean and the coefficient of variation of the search duration.
+First we will show the mean and the coefficient of variation of the search delay.
 Subsequently, the shape of the search delay distribution function will be discussed, followed by the quantile analysis, i.e. the guaranty that α percent of searches will need less than t seconds.

 Regarding the results in this section, the delay T_N is assumed to be identical to the delay T_A .
-To unify the following parametric study the delay T_N is further modeled by means of a two-parameter negative-binomially distributed random variable.
-If not stated otherwise, the coefficient of variation c{T_N} of T_N is set to 1 and the mean $E[T_N]$ of T_N is set to 50ms, since 50ms is the value assumed in the original Chord Paper [1].
-Furthermore, we divide the obtained results by $E[T_N]$ where appropriate to obtain more general conclusions.
+To unify the following parametric study the delay T_N is further modelled by means of a two-parameter negative-binomially distributed random variable.
+If not stated otherwise, the mean $E[T_N]$ of T_N is 50ms and the coefficient of variation c{T_N} of T_N is set to 1.

 Figure 5 shows the mean search delay as a function of the size of the Chord ring.
 We can observe that the search delay rapidly increases at smaller values of n, but stays moderate for very large peer populations.
-The curve is not strictly monotonically increasing as expected since a small decrease can be seen when the population n just exceeds a binary exponential value 2^i .
-This effect can be explained as follows:
+The curve is not strictly monotonicly increasing as expected since a small decrease can be seen when the population n just exceeds a binary exponential value 2^i .
+This effect can be explained as follows: Once the size of the population crosses the next power of 2, the finger table of each peer grows by one entry.
+That is, there is one additional peer that can be reached using only one hop.
+Thus, the mean search duration slightly decreases at this point.

-Fig. 5.
-Impact of the Chord size on the mean search delay
+Figure 5: Impact of the Chord size on the mean search delay